WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 ### **What Makes This Unique**

-**Unique Combination:** While field-level encryption exists, nobody else combines automatic encryption + per-user isolation + zero configuration in a single annotation.
+**Unique Combination:** While field-level encryption exists, nobody else combines automatic encryption + per-user isolation + zero-configuration in a single annotation.

 ### **The Innovation**